william-man/William-Man/README.md

 Looking for junior frontend developer roles.

-In my spare time, I like to tinker with electronics and delve deeper into robotics.
+In my spare time, I like to tinker with electronics and hoping to delve deeper into robotics.

 Connect with me:  [![LINKEDIN](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/william-man/)